grafana/grafana/docs/sources/guides/getting_started.md

 1. Click **New dashboard**.
 1. Click **Add Query**.
 Grafana creates a basic graph panel with the Random Walk scenario.
 1. Save your dashboard.
-Click the **Save dashboard** icon in the top corner of the screen.
+Click the **Save dashboard** icon at the top corner of the screen.

  Congratulations, you have gotten started with Grafana!
 You have a dashboard and are displaying results.
 Feel free to experiment with what you have built, continue on to add another data source, or explore [Next steps](#next-steps).